 Pasar karat is more of a flea market that open during the weekend.
 From what I heard, It’s full of interesting character that is looking for a legit source of income, a place that is full of interesting character.
 I still remember the word from an old Chinese photographer that I met years ago who used to shoot around the street of KL Chinatown, he did show me some of his picture from that area (which is not that impressive) and how he keep on mentioning that you need massive ‘balls’ to shoot around the area as it was guarded by a triad who have their own member guarding the area within a certain radius.
 The fact surprised me a bit but it doesn’t deter my curiosity to explore the area.

 A guy showing off the duck that he just prepared at the back of his restaurant, where Pasar Karat is actually located.

 Even after the next few years, I couldn’t find this elusive Pasar Karat but eventually, I found it by accident and to my surprised, its just next to the hotel that I used to stay in Petaling Street.
 It was during the recent IPA KL Street Photography workshop and around that time, the street photography community is buzzing with the work by Che Ahmad from his ‘A Walk of Life’ series and some of the picture from the series was taken at Pasar Karat.
 It was Che Ahmad (one of the mentor during the IPA Photography workshop) that pinpoint the location for me but I never really knew that it was that close to the place that I was staying.

-Traditional dentist service.
-Slightly unhygienic yet popular with the people due to the cheaper service fee compare to the Dentist.
+Street dentist service.
+Slightly unhygienic yet popular with the people due to the cheaper service fee compare to the Licensed and certified Dentist.

 On the second day of the workshop, I decide to find the Pasar Karat as it seems to be an interesting place for our photo assignment (and to recreate CheMat iconic picture) and I have to be early as they only open within a certain period of time which is from 7am until 10am.